immersive-web/model-element/explainer.md

 results in changing the display orientation of the model.
 Setting this property to anything but `orbit` removes the automatic orbit behavior, while setting it to `orbit` sets the stage mode to orbit.
-* `environmentmap`: read-write string indicating the URL of an environment map, or Image-Based Light (IBL).
-Supplied as an equirectangular image, frequently in a High-Dynamic Range (HDR) image format.
+* `environmentmap`: read-write string indicating the URL of an environment map, also known as an Image-Based Light (IBL).
+Supplied as an equirectangular image, frequently in a High-Dynamic Range
+(HDR) image format.
 * `loop`: read-write boolean indicating whether the model animation, if present, will automatically loop.
 * `loading`: behaves in the same manner as the